Three Poplars in Plyushchikha

 Three Poplars in Plyushchikha (Три тополя на Плющихе) is a 1968 romantic drama feature film directed by Tatyana Lioznova based on the story by Alexander Borschagovsky "Three Poplars in Shabolovka".
 The film was a box-office success, it was seen by 26 million people in the USSR.

 Plot

 From a village to Moscow comes a married woman and mother of two children Nyura to sell home-made ham.
-And the first person she meets is an intelligent taxi driver Sasha, who must pick her up to her in-law; her husband's sister, who lives near the cafe "Three Poplars" at Plyushchikha.
+And the first person she meets is an intelligent taxi driver Sasha, who must pick her up to her in-law; her husband's sister, who lives near the cafe "Three Poplars" at Plyushchikha street.
 This random meeting brings the strangers together and forces them to take a fresh look at their lives.
 But unfortunately, due to external circumstances continuation of this connection does not develop.